dream-horizon-org/delivr/docs/distribution/IMPLEMENTATION_PLAN.md

 - [ ] Creates NEW submission (new submissionId)
 - [ ] Android: Uploads AAB file
 - [ ] Android: versionCode optional (extracted from AAB)
-- [ ] Android: No internalTestingLink in response (direct to production)
+- [ ] Android: No internalTrackLink in response (direct to production)
 - [ ] iOS: Validates TestFlight build number
 - [ ] Returns 201 with new submission object
 - [ ] Pre-fills form with previous submission data on frontend